-If the oil is below the MIN mark for the L4 engine or below the cross-hatched area at the tip of the dipstick for the V6 engine, add at least one quart/liter of the recommended oil.
-This section explains what kind of oil to use.
-For engine oil crankcase capacity, see Capacities and Specifications on page 6-114.
+If the oil is below the MIN (minimum) mark for the L4 engine or below the cross-hatched area at the tip of the dipstick for the V6 engine, add 1 L (1 qt) of the recommended oil and then recheck the level.
+See "Selecting the Right Engine Oil" in this section for an explanation of what kind of oil to use.
+For engine oil crankcase capacity, see Capacities and Specifications on page 12-2.
 Notice: Do not add too much oil.
-If the engine has so much oil that the oil level gets above the upper mark that shows the proper operating range, the engine could be damaged.
+Oil levels above or below the acceptable operating range shown on the dipstick are harmful to the engine.
+If you find that you have an oil level above the operating range, i.e., the engine has so much oil that the oil level gets above the upper mark that shows the proper operating range, the engine could be damaged.
+You should drain out the excess oil or limit driving of the vehicle and seek a service professional to remove the excess amount of oil.

-See Engine Compartment Overview on page 6-14 for the location of the engine oil fill cap.
+See Engine Compartment Overview on page 10-5 for the location of the engine oil fill cap.